Install and Configure mongocryptd for CSFLE

 }

-In the NodeJS driver, the mongocryptdURI
+In the NodeJS driver, the mongocryptdURI must match the listening port.

-The following code-snippet sets the default timeout configuration of mongocryptd
+The following code-snippet sets the default timeout configuration of mongocryptd:

 autoEncryption: {